 What is PTSD?

-People with PTSD experience three different kinds of symptoms.
+People with PTSD experience three different categories of symptoms:

 In addition to the symptoms described above, we now know that there are clear biological changes that are associated with PTSD.
 PTSD is complicated by the fact that people with PTSD often may develop additional disorders such as depression, substance abuse, problems of memory and cognition, and other problems of physical and mental health.
-These problems may lead to impairment of the person’s ability to function in social or family life, including work problems, marital problems and family problems.
+These problems may lead to impairment of the person’s ability to function in socially and may result in work problems, marital/relationship problems and family problems.

 PTSD can be treated with psychotherapy (“talk” therapy) such as Cognitive Behavior Therapy (CBT), Prolonged Exposure (PE) Therapy and Eye Movement Desensitization & Reprocessing (EMDR), and medicines such as antidepressants.
 Early treatment is important and may help reduce long-term symptoms.
 Unfortunately, many people do not know that they have PTSD or do not seek treatment.